google/kotlin-fhir/README.md

 `./gradlew :library:publish`

-Which will create a maven repository in the `library/build/repo` folder.
+This will create a maven repository in the `library/build/repo` directory.

-There is also a `prepareX20Zips` task that will zip each artifact separately into the `library/build/x20zips` folder.
+There is also a `zipRepo` task that will zip the repository into the `library/build/repoZip` directory.

 ## Acknowledgements